CM2P/schindler/README.md

 }
 ```

 The Certbot packages on your system come with a cron job or systemd timer that will
 renew your certificates automatically before they expire.

+# Client
+Call endpoint with query parameter "liftId" and the id of the lift http://localhost:3000/?liftId=123

 # Face api AI
 https://justadudewhohacks.github.io/face-api.js/docs/index.html